szermatt/mistty/docs/source/usage.rst

 Terminal vs. Scrollback
 -----------------------

-MisTTY buffers are split into two zones, with different behaviors:
+MisTTY buffers are divided into two distinct zones, exhibiting different behaviors:

-The :dfn:`scrollback zone`, is where you can see commands that have been executed and their output.
+The **scrollback zone**, is where you can see commands that have been executed and their output.

-The :dfn:`terminal zone`, marked by a purple line on the left of the window, is where you can type command and interact with the terminal.
+The **terminal zone**, marked by a purple line on the left of the window, is where you can type command and interact with the terminal.
 In this zone, :kbd:`TAB` triggers the shell completion, if available.
 With some shells, you'll see autosuggestions as you type.

-The scrollback zone behaves as a normal Emacs buffer.
-You can modify it as you see fit.
+The scrollback zone operates like a standard Emacs buffer, allowing you to modify it freely.

-The terminal zone, on the other hand, limits what you can do: When a shell is attached to the terminal, you can edit the command you're about to run, but you can't edit the prompt itself - or rather, if you do change the prompt, your change will be undone by the shell.
+The terminal zone, on the other hand, imposes certain limitations.
+While a shell is attached, you can edit the command you are about to execute, but you can't modify the prompt itself.
+Any changes made to the prompt will be reverted by the shell.

 The terminal zone is where the magic happens: this is where you can use a mix of Emacs and shell key bindings to edit the command line.
 The trickiest part is choosing which key bindings you want Emacs to handle and which key bindings you want the shell to handle.

-By default, Emacs handles everything but a few key bindings are sent directly to the terminal, bypassing Emacs:
+By default, Emacs intercepts most key bindings, but a few are sent directly to the terminal:

-- :kbd:`RET`, to ask the shell to run the command
-- :kbd:`TAB`, to ask the shell to run command completion,
+- :kbd:`RET`: Executes the command in the shell.
+- :kbd:`TAB`: Initiates command completion in the shell.
-- :kbd:`C-a` to ask it to move the cursor to the beginning of the line, and
+- :kbd:`C-a`: Moves the cursor to the beginning of the line.
-- :kbd:`C-e` to ask it to move the cursor to the end of the line.
+- :kbd:`C-e`: Moves the cursor to the end of the line.
-- :kbd:`C-d` to ask it to either delete the next character or exit the program.
+- :kbd:`C-d`: Deletes the next character or exits the program.
-- :kbd:`M-p` to ask it to go up, or up the command history, sending :kbd:`C-p` to the terminal.
+- :kbd:`M-p`: Navigates upwards in the command history (equivalent to :kbd:`C-p` in the terminal).
-- :kbd:`M-n` to ask it to go down, or down the command history, sending :kbd:`C-n` to the terminal.
+- :kbd:`M-n`: Navigates downwards in the command history (equivalent to :kbd:`C-n` in the terminal).
-- :kbd:`M-r` to ask it to do :ref:`bs`, sending :kbd:`C-r` to the terminal.
-- :kbd:`M-.` to ask the shell to insert the last history argument.
+- :kbd:`M-r`: Invokes reverse command history search (equivalent to :kbd:`C-r` in the terminal).
+See :ref:`bs`.
+- :kbd:`M-.`: Inserts the last argument from command history.

-In addition, :kbd:`C-c C-c` sends the TERM signal to the terminal.
+Additionally, :kbd:`C-c C-c` sends the TERM signal to the terminal.

-The program attached to the terminal decides what the actual effect of these shortcuts is.
-Most shells and command-line editing tools supports the shortcuts above by default, but they might not work everywhere as expected.
+The program connected to the terminal determines the actual effects of these shortcuts.
+While most shells and command-line editing tools support these shortcuts by default, behavior may vary.

 .. warning::

-    MisTTY will not work if you've configured your shell to turn on **VI mode** by default.
-Please **turn it off** before trying out MisTTY, for details on how to turn off VI mode only of MisTTY buffers and leave it on otherwise, check out the instructions in :ref:`shells` VI mode must be turned off even if you just end up controlling it with VI commands using Evil.
+    MisTTY will not function if your shell is configured to use **VI mode** by default.
+Please **disable VI mode** before utilizing MisTTY.
+For instructions on disabling VI mode specifically for MisTTY buffers, while preserving it otherwise, consult see :ref:`shells`.
+VI mode must be disabled even if you plan to use VI commands through Evil.

 To get the most out of MisTTY, it's worth it to take the time to configure it to send to the terminal the shell key bindings that you